What are they?

 Chemical reactions within the body produce oxidants (free radicals), which are believed to contribute to a number of health problems such as cancer, tissue damage and premature aging.
 Antioxidants (or anti-oxidation agents) can reduce the effect of oxidants by binding together with these molecules, decreasing their destructive power.
 Antioxidants can also help repair damage already sustained by cells.
-Certain antioxidant enzymes are believed to be produced within the body, while others we must get from our diet.
+Certain antioxidant enzymes are believed to be produced within the body, while others we must get from our diet, wither in the food we eat or by supplementation.

 What foods contain antioxidants?